Before starting PALYNZIQ, people participating in the study had an average Phe level of 20 mg/dL. In a study following 118 people with PKU:

 Missed dose

-Please see full Prescribing Information, including an important warning for risk of anaphylaxis, and the Medication Guide.
+Please see full Prescribing Information, including Important Warning, and the Medication Guide.

 What is the most important information I should know about PALYNZIQ?

-PALYNZIQ can cause a severe allergic reaction (anaphylaxis) that may be life threatening and can happen any time during treatment with PALYNZIQ.
+PALYNZIQ can cause a severe allergic reaction (anaphylaxis) that may be life–threatening and may happen any time during treatment.
+Severe allergic reactions are a serious and common side effect of PALYNZIQ.

 What is PALYNZIQ?

-PALYNZIQ® (Pal-lin-zeek) (pegvaliase-pqpz) is a prescription medication used to lower blood levels of phenylalanine (Phe) in adults with PKU (phenylketonuria) who have uncontrolled blood Phe levels above 600 micromol/L (10 mg/dL) on their current treatment.
+PALYNZIQ® (Pal-lin-zeek) (pegvaliase-pqpz) is a prescription medication used to lower blood levels of phenylalanine (Phe) in people 12 years and older with PKU (phenylketonuria) who have uncontrolled blood Phe levels above 600 micromol/L (10 mg/dL) on their current treatment.
 You should discuss the potential benefits and risks of PALYNZIQ with your healthcare provider.